Reza Ahmad Counsellor & Psychotherapist Online and in Bristol (UK)

 The following services are available:

-• Call NHS 111.
+• Call NHS 111 and choose the 'mental health' option.
 This is for when you need help or medical treatment quickly but its not a life-threatening emergency.

-• Call 999 emergency services if you are in a life-threatening situation.
+• Call 999 emergency services if you are in a life-threatening situation (yours or someone else's).
 Alternatively, you can go to Accident and Emergency if you have serious concern for your immediate safety.
 There is an on-call psychiatrist at the Bristol Royal Infirmary who you can ask to see in an emergency.

 • Other support services: you can view a PDF listing other services in Bristol here.